 - Inflation of Conflict: Using a conflict between two authorities as a reason to dismiss their arguments and knowledge.
 For instance, it would be fallacious to assert that global climate change does not exist because two scientists disagree about its effects.

 Aristotle.
-On Rhetoric.
-Trans.
-W. Rhys Roberts.
-The Internet Classics Archive.
+(2007).
+On rhetoric (W. Rhys Roberts, Trans.).
+The Internet classics archive.
 Web Atomic and Massachusetts Institute of Technology.
-13 Sept.
-2007.
-Web.
-4 July 2010.